tryolabs/norfair-ros-dev/README.md

 If the execution is fine, you can start the `norfair_ros` package to generate the tracking process with the output of the detector.

-To start the `norfair-ros` package run the following command:
+To start the `norfair_ros` package run the following command:

 ```
 roslaunch norfair_ros norfair_node.launch
 ```

-At this time you can start the `publisher` package to publish into the detector topic and generate detections to be processed with the `norfair-ros` package.
+At this time you can start the `publisher` package to publish into the detector topic and generate detections to be processed with the `norfair_ros` package.

 To start the publisher package run the following command: